BJCaasenbrood/SorotokiCode/index.md

 % installation command
 sorotoki();
 ```
 The command above is also used to update the toolkit.
-It is recommended occasionally to run 'sorotoki.m' to check for updates.
+It is recommended to run 'sorotoki.m' to check for updates occasionally.

 # Getting started
 The Sorotoki toolkit includes a library of class-oriented functions for designing, modeling, and controlling a wide variety of soft robots.
 The toolkit is designed to solve particular sub-problem within soft robotics such that complexity can be easily decomposed in smaller sub-modules.
 For instance, the classes *Mesh()* and *Fem()* provide some numerical tools to model the continuum material behavior of soft structures, whose extrapolated material models can later be used in the dynamic modeling part with *Model()*.
 The main classes of Sorotoki are listed below: